 While the Home Cinema 3800 offers tremendous image quality, it's a bit dry on features.
 If you want to easily watch movies from streaming apps, this projector isn't for you, as it doesn't have an integrated smart OS or Wi-Fi, although it does have Bluetooth.
 It also doesn't have an ARC/eARC port, so for the best sound, you'll need to connect the projector to a receiver through HDMI.
 Otherwise, this unit has two HDMI ports to connect external devices.
 Overall, the Home Cinema 3800 provides the best possible image quality for enthusiasts wanting to build a cinema room without spending an arm and a leg.

 For those looking for the best of the best with money to burn, consider the Epson Home Cinema 5050UB, the best movie projector we've tested.
 Like the Epson Home Cinema 3800, this model has no fancy features and is focused on only one thing: watching movies.
-It has a small edge over our top pick in image quality but is a bit dimmer.
-The 5050UB does have slightly better contrast, so it looks punchier when watching movies in a dark home theater setup.
-However, its most noticeable advantage over the 3800 is its color gamut; it's very wide, and the projector is bright enough to project a vibrant, colorful image, even in HDR.
+It's a bit dimmer than the 3800, but it does have slightly better contrast, so it looks punchier when watching movies in a dark home theater setup.
+However, its most noticeable advantage over the cheaper Epson is its color gamut; it's very wide, and the projector is bright enough to project a vibrant, colorful HDR image.
 The 5050UB's pre-calibration accuracy is equally excellent, and for purists, you can improve it even more with the projector's vast array of calibration features.
 It projects an 80-inch image at a distance of approximately 94 inches or about eight feet, up to a massive 300 inches at 357 inches, almost 30 feet.

-Just like the cheaper 3800, this unit has two HDMI ports to connect external devices and a 12V trigger-out port if you want to automate your projector screen.
+Just like the 3800, this unit has two HDMI ports to connect external devices and a 12V trigger-out port if you want to automate your projector screen.
 This unit doesn't have an ARC/eARC port, so you'll still need to connect the projector to a receiver through HDMI for the best sound.
-It doesn't come with Wi-Fi or Bluetooth, nor does it have a smart OS, so you'll have to invest in a streaming dongle if you wish to watch content from streaming apps.
+It's light on features as it doesn't come with Wi-Fi or Bluetooth, nor does it have a smart OS.
 Overall, the Home Cinema 5050UB provides the best possible image quality, although it's not worth the extra cost over the top pick for most people.

 If your chosen home theater room is on the smaller side, or if you just want to place your projector closer to the screen, consider the NexiGo Aurora Pro, the best short-throw projector for home theaters.
-It projects an 80" image at a distance of 4 inches and up to 150" at a distance of 17.3 inches.
+It's very expensive, but it projects an 80-inch image at a distance of only four inches and up to 150 inches at a distance of 17.3 inches.
 Although it doesn't reach the same brightness levels as the two Epsons on our list, it offers slightly superior contrast to even the Epson Home Cinema 5050UB.
 The NexiGo also has an incredibly wide color gamut, making it noticeably more colorful than the cheaper Epson Home Cinema 3800 in SDR and HDR content.
 However, movie enthusiasts should note that the NexiGo's color accuracy is poor out of the box; you should invest in a calibrator to maximize this projector's potential.

 The NexiGo has three HDMI ports, including one eARC port.
 It supports 4k @ 60Hz signals and has three USB data ports for direct playback from a USB drive.
 It also features a line-out jack and an optical out port.
 However, the unit comes with a barebones smart OS, although it does support Wi-Fi and Bluetooth.
-Still, if you want to access any streaming apps, you'll need to get a streaming dongle.
 Overall, the Epson Home Cinema 3800 is a better value, and the Epson Home Cinema 5050UB offers better overall performance for a similar price.
 But if you're tight on space — or just want to install your projector closer to the wall — and are willing to invest in a quality calibrator, the NexiGo is a very good alternative.

 Sep 19, 2024: Updated our Notable Mentions and verified that each pick is still widely available.